Introduction: How to Make a Concrete Fire Bowl

 I am using Gel Fuel for the fire http://amzn.to/2afTY80

-This one last about 6 hours of burning time.
+This one lasts about six hours of burning time.
 I usually just smother it to kill the fire for reuse.

 1. Remove the lid from the can, then sit the can in the bowl.